 Finding international friendly companies just got harder for international students studying in the US.
 The H-1B process has been under review this past year.
-This has caused changes that are affecting many F1 visa students who are searching for opportunities beyond OPT jobs.
+This changes are affecting many F1 visa students who are searching for opportunities beyond OPT jobs.

 The New York Times featured a story recently that captures the stressful reality for international students looking for H-1B visa jobs.
 The article, Is anyone good enough for an H-1B? is a must-read.
 Here’s an excerpt: